 “Economic loss due to cybercrime is predicted to reach $3 trillion by 2020, and 74% of the world’s businesses can expect to be hacked in the coming year.”

-The reality on the ground is that there’s currently only a handful of tech companies dealing specifically with cyber insurance.
+The reality on the ground is that there’s currently only a handful of startups dealing specifically with cyber insurance.
 Some companies following this path are: At-Bay, which uses technology to bundle insurance coverage, risk management, and broker tools into a service; Cytegic (acquired by Mastercard), an automatic cyber risk assessment platform; and Kovrr, which focuses on predictive cyber risk modeling.
-Arceo.ai, which very recently raised a $37 million round of funding, also focuses on real-time data and analytics, which it provides to insurers so they can evaluate a company’s security and cyber risk management behavior and keep their underwriting processes up to date.
+Arceo.ai, which recently raised a $37 million round of funding, also focuses on real-time data and analytics, which it provides to insurers so they can determine a company’s security and cyber risk management behavior and keep their underwriting processes up to date.

 The damage that can be caused from cyber attacks is serious and imminent, and the world of cyber insurance must catch up.
-Insurance companies are still looking for strong tech partners that will support them in becoming the market dominator.
+Insurance companies are still looking for strong startups that will support them in becoming the market dominator.
 Since there’s room for many more solutions, if you’re a startup building a tech solution, consider the world of cyber insurance while the competition is low, potential is high, and the ocean is still blue.

 This report contains technologies that are defining the next wave of Industry 4.0 for the COVID-19 era.Download Now

 This report covers regulations, notable use-cases, an interview with Dr. Luca Marighetti, and a list of tech companies taking the mystery out of AI.Download Now